thesauravshukla/dyota/README.md

 ### Overview

 The `AuthPage` is a stateless widget that serves as the authentication entry point for the application.
 It utilizes Firebase Authentication to manage user sessions and Firestore to store user-related data.
-The page dynamically updates based on the user's authentication state, providing a seamless experience for both logged-in and unauthenticated users.
+The page dynamically updates based on the user's authentication state.

 ### Features